 , something Squicky

 , or anything else that a character feels he or she would be better off not hearing.
-Usually Too Much Information
+Usually goes hand-in-hand with Too Much Information

 - Done in an Australian ad for insurance, aka CUA, where many people are blocking their ears and singing 'LA LA LA LA' all for just insurance rates.